AN INTRO: To Me and Traumatic Brain Injury

 But I guess it was only fitting that I introduce myself this way.
 I mean, it certainly wasn't my most shiny, in-command, headliner self who so desperately needed this retreat. *I* needed it.
 So that's who they got.

 So there we go.
-There's the state I was in when I launched off to the Ultimate Goddess Retreat.
+There's the state I was in when I launched off to this retreat in Spain.
 Perhaps now it'll make a little more sense why this was such a miraculous adventure!
 Enjoy!